 - Use IMPLICIT NONE in all program units.
 It means that you have declare all your variables explicitly.
 This helps to reduce bugs in your program that will otherwise be difficult to track. - Design your derived data types carefully and use them to group related variables.
 Appropriate use of derived data types will allow you to design modules and procedures with simpler and cleaner interfaces. - Where possible, module variables and procedures should be declared PRIVATE.
 This avoids unnecessary export of symbols, promotes data hiding and may also help the compiler to optimise the code. - When you are passing an array argument to a SUBROUTINE/FUNCTION, and the SUBROUTINE/FUNCTION does not change the SIZE/DIMENSION of the array, you should pass it as an assumed shape array.
-Memory management of such an array is automatically handled by the SUBROUTINE/FUNCTION, and you do not have to worry about having to ALLOCATE or DEALLOCATE your array.
+Memory management of such an array is automatically handled by the SUBROUTINE/FUNCTION, and you do not have to worry about having to

+ALLOCATE or DEALLOCATE your array.
 It also helps the compiler to optimise the code.

 - Use an array POINTER when you are passing an array argument to a SUBROUTINE, and the SUBROUTINE has to alter the SIZE/DIMENSION of the array.
 You should also use an array POINTER when you need a dynamic array in a component of a derived data type.
 (Note: Fortran 2003 allows passing ALLOCATABLE arrays as arguments as well as using ALLOCATABLE arrays as components of a derived data type.
 Therefore, the need for using an array POINTER should be reduced once Fortran 2003 becomes more widely accepted.) - Where possible, an ALLOCATE statement for an ALLOCATABLE array (or a POINTER used as a dynamic array) should be coupled with a DEALLOCATE within the same scope.
 If an ALLOCATABLE array is a PUBLIC MODULE variable, it is highly desirable if its memory allocation and deallocation are only performed in procedures within the MODULE in which it is declared.
-You may consider writing specific SUBROUTINEs within the MODULE to handle these memory managements. - To avoid memory fragmentation, it is desirable to DEALLOCATE in reverse order of ALLOCATE.
+You may consider writing specific SUBROUTINES within the MODULE to handle these memory managements. - Always define a POINTER before using it.
+You can define a POINTER in its declaration by pointing it to the intrinsic function NULL().
+Alternatively, you can make sure that your POINTER is defined or nullified early on in the program unit.
+Similarly, NULLIFY a POINTER when it is no longer in use, either by using the NULLIFY statement or by pointing your POINTER to NULL(). - Avoid the DIMENSION attribute or statement.
+Declare the DIMENSION with the declared variables.
+E.g.: